 An assembly plan with PowerPoint slides and script to support the development of a whole-school approach to kindness and mental health

-Helpful guides for pupils, school staff, and parents/caregivers on what good sleep is, why it is important for our mental health and wellbeing, as well as top tips on how to maintain good sleep health, together with useful resources.
+Helpful guides for pupils, school staff, and parents/caregivers on what good sleep is, why it is important for our mental health and wellbeing, and top tips on maintaining good sleep health, together with useful resources.

 Register for our pack